Using ONNX

 Supported operators

-The following operators are supported for evaluation and conversion to an equivalent FHE circuit.
-Other operators were not implemented, either due to FHE constraints or because they are rarely used in PyTorch activations or scikit-learn models.
+Concrete ML supports the following operators for evaluation and conversion to an equivalent FHE circuit.
+Other operators were not implemented either due to FHE constraints or because they are rarely used in PyTorch activations or scikit-learn models.

 • Abs